New Air France La Premiere First Class To Be Unveiled March 2025

 • The new first class cabin will consist of just three seats, so presumably it will be one row of seats in a 1-1-1 configuration

-• Air France will introduce first class on a greater number of aircraft, though we don’t know which; my guess is that some Airbus A350s will be getting these seats as well
+• Air France will introduce first class on a greater number of aircraft, though we don’t know which; it could be that more 777-300ERs are reconfigured into a four-class layout, or it could be that some Airbus A350s get the cabin as well (possibly some of the A350-1000s that Air France has on order?)

 • According to Air France CEO Anne Rigail, “we aim to position it as the best in the world”

-Below are a couple of slides from a recent investor day presentation, mentioning the new product.
+Below are a couple of slides from an investor day presentation earlier this year, mentioning the new product.

 Air France-KLM investor day presentation